Abhik Mukherjee

 Abhik Mukherjee is an Indian classical sitar player from the Etawah gharana.

 He received his musical training from Arvind Parikh and Kashinath Mukherjee, themselves disciples of Vilayat Khan.

-Abhik began his sitar training at the age of six in Kolkata, India.
+Mukherjee began his sitar training at the age of six in Kolkata, India.
 He received a gold medal from Rabindra Bharati University in Kolkata as well as a scholarship from the Ministry of Culture, India.
 He has performed and given workshops in India, the United States, Singapore, Taiwan, Switzerland, Germany, Italy, Suriname, and Argentina.
-Abhik is an active member of Brooklyn Raga Massive, an Indian classical music organization based in New York City.
+Mukherjee performed at the inauguration ceremony for the Martin Luther King Jr. Memorial in Washington, D.C.
+Mukherjee is an active member of Brooklyn Raga Massive, an Indian classical music organization based in New York City.